 8.1.
 What is this about?

-This function is available since Version 1.6.0 of Checkmk.
-In a table of hosts or services, you can add columns that represent the number, average, maximum, or other summaries of a metric over a period of time.
-This feature also enables you to create reports that sort by these columns, e.g. display the list of those ESX-Hosts that had the lowest utilization in the selected period.
+In a table of hosts or services, you can add columns that represent the average, minimum, maximum, or other summaries of a metric over a period of time.
+This feature also enables you to create reports that sort by these columns, e.g. display the list of those ESXi hosts that had the lowest utilization in the selected period.

-To obtain such measured values, proceed as follows:
+To display such measured values in a view, proceed as follows:

-Add a column of the type Services: Historic metrics.
+Add a column of type Services: Metric History.

 First you need a view to which you want to add columns.
 This can be a view of either hosts or of services.
 For details on creating or editing views, see the article on views.

-Now add a column of the type Services: Historic metrics.
+Now add a column of the type Services: Metric History.
 Since this is a column of services, in the case of a host view you need the column type Joined column as the first selection, which enables the display of a service column in a host table.
 With a service view, it is sufficient to add a new Column.

-In Metric name select the name of the metric that is to be historically-evaluated.
-If you are unsure of the metric’s name, you can find this in the service details at the entry Service Metrics:
+In Metric select the name of the metric that is to be historically-evaluated.
+If you are unsure of the metric’s name, you can find this in the service details at the Service Metrics entry:

-In my example I chose the metric CPU utilization, which also happens to be the same as the name of the service.
+In the example we choose the metric CPU utilization, which also happens to be the same as the name of the service..

-With RRD consolition it is best to choose the same value as that used below in the Aggregation function, since it would make little sense to calculate things like 'the minimum of the maximum'.
+With RRD consolidation it is best to choose the same value as that used below in the Aggregation function, since it would make little sense to calculate things like 'the minimum of the maximum'.
 You can find out what the selection option for RRDs is all about in the following chapter on organisation of RRD data.

 The Time range is the time period in the past which you want to investigate.
-In my example, I chose the last seven days, which is exactly 168 hours.
+In the example, it is the last seven days, which is exactly 168 hours.

 Just leave the second title blank.

-After saving, you will now see a view with an added column that shows the percentage of CPU usage over the past seven days.
-Here is an example of the host view:
+After saving, you will now get a new view with an added column that shows the percentage of CPU usage over the past seven days.

 You can of course also add multiple columns in this way, e.g. for different metrics or different time periods.

-For hosts that do not have the relevant metric or service, the field simply remains empty.
+For hosts that do not have the relevant metric or service, the column remains empty.

-If you work with a table of services, you don’t need joined columns.
+If you work with a table of services, you don’t need a Joined Column.
 However, you can only display one service per host in each row.

-Checkmk stores all data in specially-developed data bases, the so-called RRDs (Round Robin Data bases).
-Here the RRDTool from Tobi Oetiker can be used, which is very popular and widely-used for open-source projects.
+Checkmk stores all data in specially-developed data bases, the so-called Round Robin Databases (RRDs).
+Here the RRDtool from Tobi Oetiker can be used, which is very popular and widely-used for open-source projects.

 The RRDs offer important advantages for the storage of performance data in comparison to classic SQL data bases: